Sort of on a whim, looking for a smaller sandwich, I decided to take a shot on the new Crispy Dill Chicken Sandwich from Wendy’s on State.

 There wasn’t a lot unexpected here (although the preparation left a little to be desired, which is typical of this location, unfortunately).
 Briefest review – I liked it.

-Which brings us to the stars of this Dill sandwich…the dill.
+Which brings us to the star of this Dill sandwich…the dill.
 Instead of your typical 2 pickle chips, this sandwich had a full circle of 5 crispy, crinkle cut dill pickle chips.
 Nothing special, but the quantity ensures you get pickle in every bite.
 Then there’s the cucumber dill sauce.
 A decent smear was on my sandwich and I gave it a taste, hoping it would be like a tzatziki, but it’s not really.
 No garlic that I could tell, anyway.
 And the base was more mayo-y than yogurt-y if you ask me.
 But it was fine, if not cucumber-y.
 It was loaded with flecks of dill and had a noticeable dill taste.
 It did a decent job offsetting the dryness of the other ingredients.
 Again, tomato would have been a nice choice here vs. lettuce to help juice it up a bit.